 I started beekeeping in 1963, soon after the long hard winter of 1962/3 and to make up for the heavy losses, many beekeepers turned to splitting the surviving colonies and introducing an Italian queen, or buying package bees from America, many of which were headed by "Italian type" queens.
 The queens that were sourced from Italy looked different, being a darker yellow than their American counterparts.
-For a few years afterwards there was a huge problem with colonies being heavily infected with nosema and the West Sussex County Beekeeping Instructor (CBI) told us he had never seen so many colonies heavily infected with nosema, and they were virtually all yellow bees.
+For a few years afterwards, there was a huge problem with colonies being heavily infected with nosema and the West Sussex County Beekeeping Instructor (CBI) told us he had never seen so many colonies heavily infected with nosema, and they were virtually all recently imported yellow bees.
 Many of the colonies headed by Italian queens didn't live very long, partly because they didn't do well in our long winters.

 Why do they need all this extra food?
 I think it's quite a complex issue, but here are my thoughts:-

 Italians have evolved in an area where they have no need to look after their stores.
 If it rains all day today, it will be O.K. tomorrow.
 In the cooler climates such as U.K. and Ireland we regularly have spells of 7-14 days of non-flying weather in the summer.
 Italians don't fly well in cool or damp weather, so the foragers sit at home and eat stores and of course there is much more brood to feed, so there is a heavy toll there.
-I once looked after 4 colonies for someone who insisted he had "New Zealand Italian" queens every year.
+I once looked after 4 colonies for someone who insisted he had fresh "New Zealand Italian" queens every year, because that's what he read.
 One autumn I fed the colonies heavily, but when I checked by hefting in mid-December I found they were very light.
 The day was quite warm, so I opened them up.
 There were 4 frames of solid brood!
 This means that treating with oxalic acid is ineffective if 80% of varroa are in the brood.

 We are told that worker bees live for 6 weeks in the summer, but I believe this may be as the result of research that has been done in other parts of the world, most likely on Italians.
 Authoritive sources say that Amm live 50% longer than that.
 Once again I wouldn't disagree with that.

-Being the most widely use sub-species, the Italian has had a lot of attention from the bee breeders and they vary a lot.
+Being the most widely used sub-species, the Italian has had a lot of attention from the bee breeders and they vary a lot.
 I think the very bright yellow ones that are available now have been bred for their looks, rather than toughness.
 Certainly those I have dealt with are far too soft for the U.K climate.
 Italians have been used as the basis for a lot of hybrids and heavily selected in other countries where beekeeping is a large industry.
-When I started beekeeping the American bee press carried adverts for "Dadant Starline" bees and queens, which were apparently "hybrids" between two strains of Italians.
+When I started beekeeping, the American bee press carried adverts for "Dadant Starline" bees and queens, which were apparently "hybrids" between two strains of Italians.

-One well known subset of the Italian is what is known as the "Cordovan" bee, which through a genetic trait has a purpleish pigment in body parts that in other bees are black.
+One well known subset of the Italian is what is known as the "Cordovan" bee, which through a genetic trait has a purple-ish pigment in body parts that in other bees are black.
 It is very prolific and has a reputation for eating a lot of stores, robbing and poor defence.

 Italians have a reputation for being good robbers and certainly I have observed hive entrances and seen yellow bees come out of one colony and go straight into another.
 In fairness that might be because they are easier to see, but if correct it would suggest they are more vulnerable to foul brood.

-At one time there were some "dark Italians" advertised in the American bee press, but I never knew anything about them, whether they were dark with no lighter bands or if they simply had darker yellow bands.
+At one time, there were some "dark Italians" advertised in the American bee press, but I never knew anything about them, whether they were dark with no lighter bands or if they simply had darker yellow bands.